Boundaries: The Key to Connection and Personal Growth

 “I respect your opinion, but I’m not okay with being dismissed.”

 It’s not about pushing people away.
 It’s about teaching them how to walk with you.
+Not behind you.
+Not over you.
+With you.

 Boundaries Are Invitations to Deeper, Truer Connection

-Think of boundaries as energetic invitations:"I want to connect with you—but in a way that honors both of us."
+Think of boundaries as energetic invitations: "I want to connect with you—but in a way that honors both of us."

 When you set a boundary: